rjimeno/linux-sysadmin-interview-questions/README.md

     (from the vision statement)

 * What function does DNS play on a network?
+    * The DNS translates domain names to the numerical IP addresses needed for locating and identifying computer services and devices with the underlying network protocols.
+    * At its core, it translates more readily memorized domain names to the numerical IP addresses needed for locating and identifying computer services and devices with the underlying network protocols.

 * What is HTTP?
 * What is an HTTP proxy and how does it work?